alphagov/govuk-prototype-kit-docs/docs/v13/documentation/conditional-content.md

 ```

 ### More than 2 conditions
-An example with conditional content based on the answer Scotland, Wales and no content for any other answer:
+An example with conditional content based on whether the answer for 'country' is Scotland, Wales and no content for any other answer:
 ```
 {% if (data.country == "Scotland") %}
  <div class="govuk-inset-text">